falaimo99/webdev/pages/docs.md

 ### 3.2.3 Item Card

 Each exhibit card follows the same template.
 The first set of information at display is the museal description of the item, adjustable per level and length through radio buttons.
 You can also access, with dedicated buttons, the available metadata and map for each item.
+The map is retrieved using [leaflet](https://leafletjs.com/) and [OpenStreetMap](https://www.openstreetmap.org/)

 In each card you can also find arrows to move from one item to the other without using the map to select each one of them.